moranneil/Programming-For-Data-Analysis-Assignment-2019/README.md

-# Programming-For-Data-Analysis-Assignment-2019
+# Programming for Data Analysis Assignment 2019

 ![Image](Images/NJP-Symbols.JPG "Image")

 This Juypter notebook *Numpy Random.ipynb* explains the overall use of the *numpy.random* package in Python.
-The notebook is divided in to four sections.
+The notebook is divided in to four sections that run in sequence.

 1. Overall Use of the numpy.random package
 2. Simple random data & Permutations Functions